Impact

 3. Begin to gradually separate yourself from your partner.
 To some extent, our lives have been wrapped around the person we are dependent on.
 That may even be in the same church.
 Quitting the church may not be the best solution but there must be a parting of ways (unless this is a marital relationship).
 Placing ourselves in that person’s presence only prolongs the pain and delays God’s work in our lives.

 4. We must allow God to work.
 This is not as obvious or as easy as it sounds.
-If we allow God to come in and confess to the Lord we are attached to this person, powerless to do anything about it and invite God to work in the situation He will not overlook our prayers.
+If we allow God to come in and confess to the Lord, we are attached to this person, powerless to do anything about it, and invite God to work in the situation.
+He will not overlook our prayers.
 Cooperating with the Holy Spirit (1) gives the quickest healing from broken relationships.

 5. Prepare for grief and depression.
 Letting go of a dependent relationship can be as painful as going through a divorce.
 Allowing ourselves to hurt for a season lets us heal faster.
-If we repress pain and deny the time we need to recover we can carry unnecessary guilt and bitterness.
+If we repress pain and deny the time we need to recover, we can carry unnecessary guilt and bitterness.
 We may become numb, emotionally unresponsive, avoiding healthy relationships and eventually setting ourselves up for another fall into dependency in the future.
 It is much better to allow ourselves to grieve (1) during the letting go period.

 7. Discover God’s vision for relationships.
-If we love others the way Christ loves them we will want to see them conformed to the image of Christ.
+If we love others the way Christ loves them, we will want to see them conform to the image of Christ.
 The Lord Jesus wants to bring out qualities in us that reflect His character (1) and gifts so we can do His work.
 Desiring exclusive emotional involvement with any friend is a desire in conflict with what the Lord wants.
 Ask yourself – am I working with God or against Him?

 9. Prepare for the long haul.
 Sometimes victory eludes us because we prepare for a battle and not a war.
 In overcoming dependency, whether a specific relationship or a lifelong pattern, we need to gear up for long-term warfare.
 Knowing ourselves: vulnerabilities, types of personalities we are drawn to, the times when we need to be especially careful.
 Know your adversary, Satan (1).
-Understand the lies Satan is likely to use to tempt and how to reject that, even when they sound good to us.
+Understand the lies Satan is likely to use to tempt us and how to reject them, even when they sound good to us.
 More than anything….. we need to know our Lord!
 (1) Willingly believe God loves us (1) even if we cannot feel his love.
 That is, we need to take a stand of faith that He does love us and thank Him for it.
 Realizing that He grieves with us over the hurtful events of our past and the effects of a fallen world.
 Making Jesus everything safeguards us against emotional dependency.
 (2)

 IS THERE LIFE AFTER DEPENDENCY?

 Others have discovered a new caring and compassion not based on sexual or emotional attraction.
 They are also less critical of people and less defensive.
 They notice their lives are founded on the real security of their walk with Christ, not on the false security of a dependent relationship.
 Lastly, we have the freedom to minister to others.
 We can lead others where we ourselves have been willing to go.
-When we have stopped rationalizing wrong attachments we have clearer discernment.
+When we stop rationalizing wrong attachments, we have clearer discernment.
 Truth becomes easier to understand and accept.
 We become clean vessels fit for the Lord’s use.
-In our desire to remain free from emotional dependency remember that hiding from people is not the alternative to this problem!
+In our desire to remain free from emotional dependency, remember that hiding from people is not the alternative to this problem!
 Dependency is a subtle (and highly convincing) counterfeit for the fulfilling relationships God wants us to have through Him.
 Remember, Jesus is not harsh with us and wants to teach us how to love people in a holy way and that takes time to learn.
-Realize, Jesus is the one bringing his body together and teaching us how to grow and mature in Him.
+Realize Jesus is the one bringing his body together and teaching us how to grow and mature in Him.
 (2)

 Conclusion: